The history and importance of Juneteenth

 President Joe Biden signed the legislation that made Juneteenth a federal holiday in June 2021.

 North Dakota is now celebrating the holiday this year for the first time.
-This weekend, Minot kicked off their celebration.
+This weekend, Minot kicked off its celebration.

 “To me, this is an everyday thing to me, I appreciate the day, I’m going to enjoy the day, we are going to embrace each other,” said Gerald Osby.

 “But let’s not make this the only day that we come together as people and support each other.
-This should happen every weekend, this should happen every day,” Osby says.
+This should happen every weekend, this should happen every day,” Osby said.

-Back in 2021, when Governor Burgum signed legislation in April designating June 19 as Juneteenth in North Dakota, he released a statement saying, “We encourage North Dakotans to observe this commemoration of the end of slavery in the United States and celebrate the ideals of liberty, justice, and equality for all citizens”.
+Back in 2021, when Gov. Doug Burgum signed legislation in April designating June 19 as Juneteenth in North Dakota, he released a statement saying, “We encourage North Dakotans to observe this commemoration of the end of slavery in the United States and celebrate the ideals of liberty, justice, and equality for all citizens.”